zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu-overview.md

 }
 ```

-#### Verify that UX is responsive when maximized and restored
+### Validate that the UX is responsive

-Since the resource menu acts as a container for the blades opened by the menu items, the display state is preserved when you switch between menu items.
-So, you should verify that blades render acceptable UX when the resource menu is maximized and when the resource menu is restored to the specified widths.
+Because the resource menu acts as a container for the blades opened by the menu items, the display state is preserved when the user switches between menu items.
+The developer should validate that blades render the UX properly when the resource menu is maximized, and also when the resource menu is restored to the specified widths.

-Next Steps:

-* There are samples of resources using this in the Samples Extension see the Client\ResourceTypes\Desktop\ folder, particularly the AssetViewModels\DesktopViewModel.ts
+For an example of responsive resources, see the `<dir>Client\V1\ResourceTypes\Desktop\` folder, specifically the `...AssetViewModels\DesktopViewModel.ts` file.
-* See [Resource Menu APIs][resourcemenuapis]
-{"gitdown": "include-file", "file": "../templates/portalfx-resourcemenu-api.md"}

-* See the [frequently asked questions][resourcemenufaq]
-{"gitdown": "include-file", "file": "../templates/portalfx-resourcemenu-faq.md"}

-* If there are any issues please reach out to <a href="mailto:ibiza-menu-blade@microsoft.com?subject=Issues with Resource Samples">Ibiza Menu Blade</a>.